krishan-mehta/Analysing-Bike-Sales-using-Excel/README.md

 1. Open the workbook in Microsoft Excel (desktop or online).
 2. Explore the existing pivot tables and slicers (if applicable).
-3. Apply filters or create new pivot tables for customized insights.
+3. Apply filters or create new pivot tables for customised insights.
 4. Use the workbook to understand trends, segment data, and support business decisions.

 ---